ie3-institute/PowerSystemDataModel/docs/readthedocs/models/input/grid/nodegraphic.rst

 Schematic Node Graphic
 ----------------------
-Schematic drawing information for a line model.
+Schematic drawing information for a node model.

 Attributes, Units and Remarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^